 After walking through the streets we decided to have lunch straight away to fuel our planned climb of Siena’s famous tower, Torre del Mangia.
-Il Biondo was perfectly situated just off the main streets about halfway through town, with a lovely outdoor area so we could watch people go by.
+Il Biondo was perfectly situated just off the main streets about halfway through town.
+It has a lovely outdoor area so we could watch people go by.

-We both ordered wild boar ragù with thick freshly made tagliatelle, and it was some of the best pasta we had all week.
+We both ordered wild boar ragù with thick freshly made tagliatelle.
+It was some of the best pasta we had all week.

-For dessert we found Bar Pasticceria Nannini, an amazing pastry shop on the street right near Piazza del Campo which is apparently nothing short of a local institution, dedicated to preserving typical Sienese recipes such as ricciarelli, panforte, panpepato, cantucci, and cavallucci.
+For dessert we found Bar Pasticceria Nannini.
+This amazing pastry shop on the street right near Piazza del Campo is apparently nothing short of a local institution.
+It’s dedicated to preserving typical Sienese recipes such as ricciarelli, panforte, panpepato, cantucci, and cavallucci.

-The trick to ordering in Nannini is to head straight to the pastry area and order your coffee and pastry from the till there, then take your receipt round to the bar and have your coffee made.
+The trick to ordering in Nannini is to head straight to the pastry area and order your coffee and pastry from the till.
+Then take your receipt round to the bar and have your coffee made.
 We agreed at the end of the week that out of all the delicious cappuccinos we enjoyed on our holiday, this experience as a whole was the most memorable.

 Piazza del Campo